playmedusa/unity-core/README.md

 # unity-core
 ## Setting this project as git submodule
-Example to add this repository as a submodule to a existing unity project:
+Example to add this repository as a submodule to an existing unity project:
 ```
 git submodule add https://github.com/playmedusa/unity-core.git  Assets/unity-core
 ```